dijasila/GPAW/doc/documentation/electrodynamics/qsfdtd.rst

    :scale: 70 %

-Note that the oscillations in the induced field (and density) inside the material are caused by numerical limitations.
+Note that the oscillations in the induced field (and density) inside the material are caused by numerical limitations of the current implementation.

 -----------
 Limitations